auraphp/Aura.Input/README.md

 Calling `setAntiCsrf()` adds a CSRF field to the form.

-When you call `fill()` on the form, it will check the CSRF value in the data to make sure it is correct.
+When we call `fill()` on the form, it will check the CSRF value in the data to make sure it is correct.
 If not, the form will not fill in the data, and throw an exception and will not fill in the data.